reiver/spacehost-values/README.md

 * We care about the Fediverse

-* We care about being effectiveness
+* We care about effectiveness

-* We care about being reliability
+* We care about reliability